Golden Gate, Kyiv: History

 Modern history accepts this gateway as one of three constructed by Yaroslav the Wise.
 The golden gates were built in 1017–1024 (6545 by the Byzantine calendar) at about the same time the Saint Sophia Cathedral was erected.
-Mentions of an older construction, such as the one presented on a painting by Jan Matejko of king Bolesław I of Poland striking the Golden Gate with his sword during the intervention in the Kyivan succession crisis in 1018, it is now regarded a legend.
+Mentions of an older construction, such as the one presented on a painting by Jan Matejko of king Bolesław I of Poland striking the Golden Gate with his sword during the intervention in the Kyivan succession crisis in 1018, are now regarded as a legend.
 Originally named simply the Southern Gate, it was one of the three main entrances to the walled city, along with the Ladski and Zhydivski (Polish and Jewish) Gates.
 The last two have not survived.
 The stone fortifications stretched for only 3.5 km.
 The fortification of the Old Kyiv (Upper City) stretched from the Southern Gates down to what is now Independence Square and where the Lechitic Gate was located.
 From there, the moat followed what is now Kostyol Street, skirting St. Michael's Monastery and continuing along today's Zhytomyr Street toward the Jewish Gates (at Lviv Square).
-From there, the fortification stretched what is now Yaroslaviv Val ("Yaroslav's Rampart") Street back to the Southern Gate.
+From there, the fortification stretched from what is now Yaroslaviv Val ("Yaroslav's Rampart") Street back to the Southern Gate.

 Remnants of the old Golden Gate in the 1970s, prior to its reconstruction.

 Later, the Southern Gate became known as the Great Gate of Kyiv.
 After the Blahovist Church (Church of the Annunciation) was built next to the gate, its golden domes became a prominent landmark easily visible from outside the city.
 Since then, the gateway has been referred to as the Golden Gate of Kyiv.
 The gate's passageway was about 40 ft high and 20 ft wide.
 For almost half a millennium, it served as the city's Triumphal Arch, a prominent symbol of Kyiv.
 Reputedly, it was modeled on the Golden Gate of Constantinople.
 Later, a similar name was given to the gates of Vladimir city where one of the Monomakh's descendants, Andrei I Bogolyubsky, established his own state, the Grand Duchy of Vladimir.
 In 1240, the gate was partially destroyed by Batu Khan's Golden Horde.
 It remained as a gate to the city (often used for ceremonies) through the eighteenth century, although it gradually fell into ruins.

 In 1832, Metropolitan Eugenius had the ruins excavated and an initial survey for their conservation was undertaken.
 Further works in the 1970s added an adjacent pavilion, housing a museum of the gate.
 In the museum, visitors can learn about the history of construction of the Golden gate as well as ancient Kyiv.